solnet-aquarium/standards-and-tooling/php/README.md

 * Static properties MUST be declared as $lower_case with underscores separating words
 * All other properties MUST be declared as $lowerCamelCase

+#### Declarations
+* Visibility MUST be declared on all properties and methods
+* abstract and final MUST be declared before the visibility
+* static MUST be declared after the visibility.

 #### Blocks
 * Opening braces for classes MUST go on the next line, and closing braces MUST go on the next line after the body.
 * Opening braces for methods MUST go on the next line, and closing braces MUST go on the next line after the body.
-* All blocks must have an opening and closing brace.
-No shorthand conditionals or loops
+* All blocks MUST have an opening and closing brace.
+The exception to this rule is ternary conditionals that appear on one line.

 #### File and Folder
 * All directories containing primary PHP buisiness logic or Parsable Silverstripe template files (e.g. /mysite/code/MyFeature/ and modules) MUST be UpperCamelCase